Pediatric Gastroenterology & Nutrition

 IBD includes two conditions — Crohn’s disease and ulcerative colitis — that cause inflammation in the GI tract.
 IBD is an autoimmune disease that occurs when your child’s immune system attacks cells in their digestive tract.

 Nutrition supports growth and development.
-Failure to thrive is a term providers use when a child does not gain weight as they should.
-It may be caused by an inability to digest food or absorb nutrients or not eating the right types of food.
+Growth faltering is a term clinicians use when a child does not grow as they should.
+This may be caused by feeding difficulties, or an inability to digest food or absorb nutrients.
+Our team evaluates why an infant or a child is not growing as expected and come up with a personalized treatment plan.

 Children with obesity have an increased risk of obesity in adulthood.
 They may also be more likely to develop heart disease, Type 2 diabetes and some types of cancer.
 An unhealthy diet and physical inactivity are the main causes of obesity in children and adults.